 Teeth whitening can’t brighten your teeth, but it can lighten existing colour into a different shade.
 Whether you’re using home teeth whitening or having the dentist do a hands-on procedure, teeth whitening can take years off your smile and make you more attractive.
 Home whitening trays are a great solution for patients with macula on the outside of their teeth who want to make their smiles brighter at home with the help of a dentist.

-When patients ask their dentist about teeth whitening options, many dental offices offer whitening trays that can be taken home as professional treatment for stains on the surface of teeth.
+When patients ask their dentist about teeth whitening options, many dental offices offer whitening trays that can be taken home as a professional treatment for stains on the surface of teeth.
 A customized whitening tray purchased from your dentist is the recommended way to safely improve the colour of your teeth.
 Your dentist can provide you with a customized home whitening tray.

 The whitening gel hardens into a film that coats your teeth until it dissolves in your mouth.
 Peroxides in whitening gels break down over time to form hydroxyl radicals that help whiten stained teeth.
 The higher the percentage of peroxide in the whitening solution, the less time it needs to be applied to the teeth.